CatimaLoyalty/Website/_pages/faq.md

 IzzyOnDroid scans GitHub Releases once a day and instantly publishes the new version.
 The delay is less than 24 hours, quite often IzzyOnDroid picks up the Catima update within a few hours of release.

+#### F-Droid

+On average, [F-Droid](https://f-droid.org/en/packages/me.hackerchick.catima/) takes 3 to 8 days to update, but may take longer.

+The Catima team has no control over the F-Droid build or their update speed.
+For faster updates, add the IzzyOnDroid repository to your F-Droid client and install from there.

 #### Google Play

 Another option is [Google Play](https://play.google.com/store/apps/details?id=me.hackerchick.catima).